The Blessings of Bhutan

 Wonderfully Personal Connections

-Thanks to GeoEx’s long history in Bhutan, we were able to have two of their longtime friends guide us to their ancestral villages in a rarely visited region of Central Bhutan.
+Thanks to GeoEx’s long history in Bhutan, we were able to have two of our longtime friends, Tashi and Jigme, guide us to their ancestral villages in a rarely visited region of Central Bhutan.
 (The five-day trekking portion of the trip took us there.)
 In the Takin village, we met Tashi’s grandparents, cousins, and nieces and nephews.
 It was clear they were so happy to have him home and were very proud of his work.
 Lots of smiles and hugs.

 As we hiked to an even more remote community, we learned from Tashi that everyone was enthralled by the upcoming elections.
 The village did not have electricity and one of the candidates was running on a platform that he would electrify the village if he won.
 The Takin village had some electricity in the main community areas; we saw piles of cell phones by the outlets, waiting to be charged.